rage-js/core/README.md

     - [No Interval](#no-interval)
 - [How the RAGE module codebase works](#how-the-rage-module-codebase-works)

-# What is this RAGE approach?
+# What is RAGE approach?

 RAGE is a simple yet powerful database approach which solves many of the cloud database issues like: